avaeris/Arcedas/README.md

 - Pytest-based tests
 - GitHub Actions CI for running tests

+## Additional Helpers

+This project includes a few additional string helper utilities in `arcedas.utils`:

+- `truncate(text, max_length)`: Safely shorten long text and append an ellipsis when truncated.
+- `normalize_whitespace(text)`: Collapse multiple spaces, tabs, and newlines into single spaces and strip leading/trailing whitespace.
+- `to_title_case(text)`: Convert text into human-friendly title case while normalizing whitespace.

+These helpers are small, well-tested, and useful across text-processing tasks.

 ## Getting started

 Clone the repo and run tests locally: